Rocket Lab Electron: Vehicle modification history

 The Electron initially had a payload capacity of 150–225 kg to a 500 km Sun-synchronous orbit.

 In pursuit of reusability, Rocket Lab has made changes to Electron.
 Flight 6 and 7 ("That's a Funny Looking Cactus" and "Make it Rain") had instruments on the first stage needed to gather data to help with the reflight program.
 Flight 8 ("Look Ma No Hands") had Brutus, an instrument that collected data from the first stage to study reentry and was designed to be able to survive splashdown in the ocean.

 Flight 10 ("Running out of Fingers") had a block update to the first stage of the Electron to allow the first guided reentry of the first stage booster.
 Updates included additional hardware for guidance and navigation; onboard flight computers; and S-Band telemetry to both gather and livestream data gathered during reentry.
 The first stage also had a reaction control system (RCS) to orient the booster.
 After stage separation, the first stage using the new hardware installed flipped 180° to prepare for reentry.
-Throughout the reentry the stage was guided though the atmosphere such that it has the right orientation and angle of attack for the base heat shield to protect the booster from destruction using RCS and onboard computers.
+Throughout the reentry the stage was guided through the atmosphere such that it has the right orientation and angle of attack for the base heat shield to protect the booster from destruction using RCS and onboard computers.
 The booster successfully survived its guided re-entry despite having no deceleration hardware onboard and destructively splashed down into the ocean at 900 kph as planned if reentry was successful.
 Rocket Lab had no plans to recover the stage and instead wanted to demonstrate the ability to successfully reenter.
 Flight 11 ("Birds of a Feather") demonstrated similar success.
 No further atmospheric reentry tests similar to flight 10 and 11 are expected.

 Following Flight 11 ("Birds of a Feather"), in mid-February 2020, low altitude tests were done to test parachutes.
 In April 2020, Rocket Lab shared the successful demonstration of mid-air retrieval done in March 2020.
 An Electron test article was dropped by a helicopter and deployed its parachutes.
 A helicopter carrying a long-boom snagged a drogue line from the parachute at 1500 m demonstrating a successful retrieval.
 Following the catch the test article was brought back to land.

 Flight 16 ("Return to Sender"), was the first to recover the first stage booster, with a splashdown into the Pacific Ocean.
 The rocket also lofted thirty payloads into Sun-synchronous orbit, including a titanium mass simulator in the shape of the garden gnome "Gnome Chompski" from the video game Half-Life 2.

 In August 2020, Rocket Lab announced increased payload of Electron to 225–300 kg.
 The payload capacity increase was mainly due to battery advancements.
 The increased payload capacity allows offset of mass added by recovery technology.
 In addition, more payload mass could be flown on interplanetary missions and others when Electron is expended.